Skip to main content

 Use case for a spike in failed logins from a user

-This section shows how an Outlier rule would function with a daily baseline.
+This section shows how an outlier rule would function with a daily baseline.

 Baseline Configuration